rust-lang/rfcs/text/0000-union-initialization-and-drop.md

 of any surprises.
 Together with the `DerefMut` restriction, that should make it very unlikely to accidentally call `drop` when it was not intended.

+We could significantly simplify the initialization tracking by always applying the rules that are currently only applied to unions that `impl Drop`.
+However, that does not actually help with the pitfall described above.
+The more complex rules allow more code that many will reasonably expect to work, and do not seem to introduce any additional pitfalls.

-We could simplify thus further by not to allowing `impl drop for Union`.
+We could reduce the relevance of state tracking further by not to allowing `impl Drop for Union`.
 It is still possible to add a wrapper struct around the union which has drop glue, so this does not restrict expressiveness.
-However, this seems unnecessarily cumbersome.
+However, this seems unnecessarily cumbersome, and it does not seem to help avoid any surprises.
+State tracking around unions that `impl Drop` is pretty much as simple as it gets.

 # Prior art
 [prior-art]: #prior-art

-I do not know of any language combining initialization tracking and destructors with unions: C++ does not have destructors for unions, and it does not track whether fields of a data structures are initialized to (dis)allow references.
+I do not know of any language combining initialization tracking and destructors with unions: C++ does not have destructors for unions, and it does not track whether fields of a data structures are initialized to (dis)allow references or moves.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions